Bay is one of those plants that attracts ornamental growers and herb gardeners alike.

 Most plants that are growing indoors are susceptible to aphids and spider mites, and sweet bay is no exception.
 Keep an eye out for signs of these pests.

 Aphids, from the family Aphididae, are tiny sap-sucking insects that grow to about 1/8 inch long.

-You’ll usually see light green aphids on potted plants indoors, but they can be pink, white, gray, black, or tan.
-They can cause stunting or leaf drop.
+You’ll usually see light green aphids if they infest a potted plant indoors, but they can be pink, white, gray, black, or tan as well.
+These insects can cause stunting or leaf drop.

 Put your bay in the sink or a bathtub and spray it with water to knock them loose.
 You can also apply neem oil following the label instructions.